takumatanikawa/takumatanikawa/README.md

 ### *Mist* for guitar ensemble (2011)

-Original composition for guitar ensemble, recorded by the New York City Guitar Orchestra and released by New Focus Recordings on *Spectra* (2024).
+Original composition for guitar ensemble, commissioned and recorded by the New York City Guitar Orchestra.
+Released by New Focus Recordings on *Spectra* (2024).

 [Listen on Bandcamp](https://newfocusrecordings.bandcamp.com/track/takuma-tanikawa-mist)